-Fieldwork starts November 2021 and will run until March 2022 in Strathspey, Deeside, Moray, Nairnshire, Easter Ross and Perthshire.
-The scientific analysis will then be done by the RSPB Centre for Conservation Science.
+Fieldwork started in November 2021 and was completed in March 2022 in Strathspey, Deeside, Moray, Nairnshire, Easter Ross and Perthshire.
+The scientific analysis was completed by the RSPB Centre for Conservation Science.

-The survey team walk 2km long triangular routes or transects through a random sample of woods throughout their range and count all capercaillie seen, usually when flushed from trees (pine needles are their main food in winter) or the ground.
-From the numbers of birds counted at these sites, the numbers of birds in the areas not surveyed can be estimated by extrapolation and so obtain an estimate of the total population.
+The survey team walked 2km long triangular routes or transects through a random sample of woods throughout their range and counted all capercaillie seen, usually when flushed from trees (pine needles are their main food in winter) or the ground.
+From the numbers of birds counted at these sites, the numbers of birds in the areas not surveyed were estimated by extrapolation and so obtained an estimate of the total population.

-Statistics are used to estimate the number of birds that are missed in the surveyed woods because birds further away from the transect are more likely to be missed.
-The survey is carried out by six professional fieldworkers who collectively cover a total of c.750 transects.
+Statistics were used to estimate the number of birds that were missed in the surveyed woods because birds further away from the transect are more likely to be missed.
+The survey was carried out by six professional fieldworkers who collectively cover a total of c.750 transects.

-The minimum number of transects will be walked, in order to calculate an accurate estimate whilst minimising disturbance.
-This survey is taking place in the winter when the impacts of disturbance are lower compared to the sensitive breeding season.
-Surveys will not be conducted, as far as possible, on particularly cold days when the need to conserve energy is essential for the birds and surveyors will liaise with landowners to minimise disturbance, for example by planning surveys around other activities happening in or near the transects.
+The minimum number of transects were walked, in order to calculate an accurate estimate whilst minimising disturbance.
+The survey takes place in the winter when the impacts of disturbance are lower compared to the sensitive breeding season.
+Surveys were not conducted, as far as possible, on particularly cold days when the need to conserve energy is essential for the birds and surveyors liaised with landowners to minimise disturbance, for example by planning surveys around other activities happening in or near the transects.

-Why have the areas covered by the 2021/22 survey changed from previous surveys?
+Why were the areas covered by the 2021/22 survey changed from previous surveys?

 The areas surveyed change to some extent with every national survey due to updated information on alterations to the capercaillie’s range in Scotland, and the time window of records used to define what that range is.

-Whilst the areas surveyed has reduced, the number of landowners does not differ much to previous surveys as the land omitted this time round is generally part of large areas owned by the same landowners.
+Whilst the areas surveyed reduced, the number of landowners did not differ much to previous surveys as the land omitted this time round is generally part of large areas owned by the same landowners.

-With different areas being surveyed, how is it ensured that overall results are comparable between surveys?
+With different areas surveyed, how is it ensured that overall results are comparable between surveys?